-- Paul Marconi, President, Treasurer, & Secretary BVES is responsible for the overall management of BVES and is directly responsible for ensuring all of the WMP elements are executed as intended.
+Paul Marconi, President, Treasurer, & Secretary BVES is responsible for the overall management of BVES and is directly responsible for ensuring all of the WMP elements are executed as intended.
 The President, Treasurer, & Secretary shall provide the Board of Directors' Safety Committee periodic updates on safety issues, plan execution; identify any problems, delays in schedule, and resource shortfalls; and propose solutions to issues and problems.
 The President, Treasurer & Secretary shall also keep the Vice President, Regulatory Affairs of American States Water Company (ASWC) informed of all compliance and regulatory affairs issues regarding the plan.
 The President, Treasurer, & Secretary shall communicate the WMP to BVES staff and hold staff accountable for executing their portions of the WMP including PSPS activation decisions.
-The President, Treasurer, & Secretary shall ensure the applicable portions of the general public.
+The President, Treasurer, & Secretary shall ensure the applicable portions of the WMP is communicated to local government and agencies, key stakeholders, customers, and the general public.
 The President, Treasurer, & Secretary is responsible for ensuring lessons learned and metrics from the current WMP are incorporated into future WMPs as appropriate.

-- o Email: paul.marconi@bvesinc.com
+Email: paul.marconi@bvesinc.com

-- Phone: (909)-202-9539
+o Phone: (909)-202-9539